-During the spring semester, St. Mary's University hosts the St. Mary's University Alumni Association Fiesta Oyster Bake®.
-Oyster Bake is a recognized, volunteer driven, Fiesta San Antonio musical festival, with five simultaneous music stages including, family friendly, jazz, Tejano, rap and hip-hop, county, pop and rock stages.

-In 1974, St. Mary's University Oyster Bake became an official Fiesta San Antonio event.
-This event annually attracts about 86,000 visitors in support of the Alumni Association's goal of fundraising for student scholarships.
+Normally, in the spring semester, the St. Mary's University campus is the location for the St. Mary's Alumni Association Fiesta Oyster Bake.
+Fiesta Oyster Bake is a volunteer driven, Fiesta San Antonio food and music festival, with multiple music stages, numerous food and drink booths, and attractions for children.
+This annual, two-day event became an official San Antonio Fiesta event in 1974 and attracts over 80,000 visitors that support the Alumni Association's student scholarship fundraising goals.1